Joseph C. Pelletier

-Joseph C. Pelletier (April 25, 1872–March 25, 1924) was district attorney of Suffolk County, Massachusetts and the Supreme Advocate of the Knights of Columbus.
-He was removed as district attorney and disbarred for blackmail and extortion.
+Joseph C. Pelletier (April 25, 1872 – March 25, 1924) was district attorney of Suffolk County, Massachusetts, the first owner and president of the Boston Red Sox, and the Supreme Advocate of the Knights of Columbus.
+Despite success as a district attorney in successfully prosecuting Charles Ponzi, he later was removed as district attorney and disbarred for blackmail and extortion.

 Early life

 Pelletier was born April 25, 1872, in Roxbury, to William Summers Pelletier, a successful merchant and banker described as "a model of goodness in his personal life."
 He attended the Boston Public Schools and then Boston College where he earned a bachelor's degree in 1891 and a master's degree in 1893.
 He earned a law degree from Boston University in 1895, the year after he passed the bar exam.

 Knights of Columbus

 Pelletier was a charter member of Franklin Council number 168 of the Knight of Columbus and its first Deputy Grand Knight when it was instituted on April 26, 1896.
 In 1898 he was elected Grand Knight and served two terms as District Deputy from 1898 to 1900.
 He was State Deputy of the Massachusetts Knights of Columbus from 1901 until 1906, during which time he oversaw the institution of the Boston Chapter, a group of Grand Knights who collaborated to work on larger projects.
 He served five terms as state deputy, more than anyone else.
 While state deputy, the state convention was held outside of Boston several times, to great success.
 He was Master of the Fourth Degree in Massachusetts in 1900.

 He served as a delegate to the Supreme Convention from 1900 to 1908, and served as a Supreme Director from 1901 to 1907.
 He provided legal advice to the Order as Supreme Advocate for 15 years, from 1907 to 1922, He also served as a member of the Knights of Columbus Commission on Religious Prejudice.
 He was a member of the War Activities Committee to provide services for American troops in World War I and, following the war, he was appointed the Education Committee to run a series of night schools for returning veterans.
 France awarded Pelletier the Legion of Honor and Belgium made him a Knight of the Crown for his services during the war.
 Pope Benedict XV made him a knight of the Order of St. Gregory the Great.
 After his death, the Massachusetts state council established a scholarship in his name at Boston College.

 He was friends with Supreme Knight Edward L. Hearn.